odinuv/web/walkthrough-slim/named-routes/index.md

     +-/index.php
     +-/.htaccess

-Because the web browser cannot distinguish between routes and physical directories, it cannot simply determine the root of your application and you cannot use relative paths.
-One would expect the relative path to append to application's real root directory, but unfortunately this does not work.
+Because the web browser cannot distinguish between virtual routes and physical directories, it cannot simply determine the root of your application and you cannot use relative paths.
+One would expect the relative path to append to application's real root directory, but unfortunately this does not work without additional effort.

 To use absolute URLs is also **not** a good remedy to this issue!
 You can never tell whether your application will be executed in the root of a domain directory tree and therefore you cannot simply use URL which starts